Backcountry Avalanche (MSC Avalanche Skills Course 2)

 With the glaciated peaks of the main divide of the Southern Alps in our backyard, steep inbounds chutes and mellow rolling alpine slopes and tarns, Temple Basin has perfect ski touring terrain suitable for all level of backcountry enthusiast from beginner to extreme!
 The mellow alpine basins in Upper Bills (above 1700m) are host to a consistent snowpack which provides learning opportunities even during the thinnest of seasons.
 The mellow slopes in Upper Bills provide space to learn to navigation, route finding selection, and access safe terrain to learn about the snowpack and avalanches!
 The peaks and rocky terrain of Arthurs Pass National Park provide a plethora of terrain to further expand your knowledge with the Temple Basin lodge never too far away.

 The Lodge is very comfortable with a drying room, hot showers, a bar, and a large lounge/dining area.
 Theory and rope skills are hosted inside a specifically designed lecture theatre.

 Course content/instruction topics

 Personal avalanche transceivers, probes and shovels are required as familiarity with your own rescue equipment is the most important.
-Alpine touring gear (skis or snowboard) are not required, but highly recommended.
+An alpine touring setup (climbing skins, touring bindings) is ONLY required during ski/board specific courses..
+All ski based courses require an intermediate riding ability.
 Snowshoes may be hired from NZSSI if necessary.